oxc-project/acorn-test262/test-typescript/tests/cases/conformance/jsx/checkJsxChildrenProperty11.tsx.md

                   "start": 414,
                   "end": 432,
                   "raw": "\"That is a number\"",
-                  "value": "That is a number"
+                  "value": "That is a number",
+                  "regex": null,
+                  "bigint": null
                 }
               },
               {